 I will look into the second point.
 On the first point, those conversations are happening.

 I congratulate my right hon.
-Friend for his openness and for the quality of the information he is giving us.
+Friend on his openness and on the quality of the information he is giving us.
 Will he please offer some guidance to the large number of religious communities—churches, mosques, gurdwaras—on what actually constitutes a large gathering of people?

 We address that in the advice, and this is a very important point.
 We have taken advice on how to respond to the crisis, including from our ethics committee, which includes representatives of the major religious faiths.
 It is true that we include religious groups in our advice about social contact.
 We have seen from elsewhere in the world how sometimes it is through religious gatherings that the virus can spread so, with the deepest regret and the heaviest of heart, we include faith groups and gatherings of faith within the advice.

 Will the Secretary of State and the Chancellor at the very least write to all Members this week to set out the measures that they understand will be taken to support the self-employed and small businesses in our constituencies?
 That information is vital.
 May I also ask him about local authorities?
 They will be on the frontline of supporting families facing hardship, as well as ensuring that services reach those in need.
 It will be a mammoth effort, undertaken at the same time as employees will have to be encouraged to work at home.
 What financial support, including hardship funds, are the Government providing to cash-strapped local authorities and how, alongside the enormous effort provided by community organisations, will the Secretary of State ensure the safeguarding of older people?

 These are all important considerations.
 The financial ones are of course a question for the Treasury, which is looking at how to address all these things.

 Hundreds of thousands of students are currently revising for their public examinations.
 Does the Secretary of State have a contingency plan for GCSEs and A-levels to be sat on time?

 That is a matter that the Education Secretary is considering.